aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 gh repo view --web
 ```

+This command will launch and navigate your default browser to the repo URL.

-To logout of github after creating the project and viewing the remote repo:
+Logout of Github after creating the project and viewing the remote repo:

 ```bash
 echo "Y" | gh auth logout -h github.com